 Meanwhile, Get Active supports your wellbeing and fitness goals with savings on gym services, discounted lifestyle products and money-saving offers at over 3,000 health and fitness clubs.

-Both Aviva Digital GP and Get Active are both non-contractual benefits that we can withdraw at any time.
+Both Aviva Digital GP and Get Active are both non-contractual benefits that we can amend or withdraw at any time.

 The aim of our wellbeing services is to help you make small changes that can, over time, add up – reducing your risk of you getting serious preventable conditions, like type 2 diabetes.